-Table 3.
-Mean deposition chemistry values 2020 at the four Swedish IM sites.
+Table 3: Mean bulk deposition chemistry values 2021 at the four Swedish IM sites.
 S and N in kg ha-1 yr-1.

 During the soil solution passage through the catchment soils, organic acids were added and leached on its way to stream runoff.
-In the upslope recharge areas, pH in soil water in the upper soil layers (E-horizon) was mainly lower than in throughfall with $\leq 0.8$ pH-units for the three southern sites.
-SE16 Gammtratten had the lowest pH-value in soil water with 4.4, being 0.8 units lower compared with throughfall.
-However, in the organic rich discharge areas at SE15 Kindla and SE16 Gammtratten, pH was higher in soil solution compared with throughfall while the opposite occurred at SE14 Aneboda and SE04 Gårdsjön.
+In the upslope recharge areas, pH in soil water in the upper soil layers (E-horizon) was mainly lower than in throughfall with ≤ 0.6 pH-units for the three southern sites.
+SE16 Gammtratten had the lowest pH-value in soil water with 4.1, being 1.0 units lower compared to throughfall.
+However, in the organic rich discharge areas at SE15 Kindla and SE16 Gammtratten, pH was higher in groundwater compared with throughfall while the opposite occurred at SE14 Aneboda and especially at SE04 Gårdsjön with 1.0 units lower pH in groundwater.

-In the recharge areas, the buffering capacity (ANC) in soil water and groundwater varied between negative and positive values, but most frequently it was on the negative side, especially at SE14 Aneboda with -0.09 mEq L-1.
+In the recharge areas, the buffering capacity (ANC) in soil water and groundwater varied between negative and positive values, but most frequently it was on the negative side, especially in the B-horizon at SE14 Aneboda with -0.07 mEq L-1.
 This may be an effect of nitrification.
-In the discharge areas of this site, the buffering capacity in groundwater was considerable with 0,07 mEq L-1.
-At SE15 Kindla, the groundwater ANC was high with 0.21 mEq L-1, while SE04 Gårdsjön and SE16 Gammtratten showed lower values with -0.02 and 0.04 mEq L-1, respectively, being lower also compared with SE14 Aneboda.
-Bicarbonate (HCO3-) occurred at SE15 Kindla, SE16 Gammtratten and SE14 Aneboda with 0.23, 0.04 and 0.04 mEq L-1, respectively, but possibly not at SE04 Gårdsjön.
-The latter is not measured but indicated by the very low pH of 4.4 and high DOC concentration (15 mg L-1).
+In the discharge areas of this site, the buffering capacity in groundwater was considerable with 0,23 mEq L-1.
+At SE15 Kindla, the groundwater ANC was 0.05 mEq L-1, while SE04 Gårdsjön showed high ANC with 0.30 mEq L-1 and SE16 Gammtratten showed lower values with 0.04 mEq L-1.
+Bicarbonate (HCO3-) occurred at SE15 Kindla, SE16 Gammtratten and SE14 Aneboda with 0.18, 0.04 and 0.08 mEq L-1, respectively, but possibly not at SE04 Gårdsjön.
+The latter is not measured but was indicated by the very low pH of 4.5 and high DOC concentration (22 mg L-1).

-The stream waters were acidic with pH values below 4.8 at all sites except SE16 Gammtratten having an annual average pH of 5.6.
-The stream water buffer capacity was positive at all sites (ANC $\geq$ 0.012 mEq L-1), except at SE04 Gårdsjön with a negative ANC (-0.019 mEq L-1).
-However, also SE15 Kindla had acidic stream water with ANC close to zero.
-Anions of weak organic acids and bicarbonate alkalinity contributed to the positive ANC (0.1 mEq L-1) at SE16 Gammtratten.
+The stream waters were acidic with pH values below 4.7 at all sites except SE16 Gammtratten having an annual average pH of 5.6.
+The stream water buffer capacity was positive at all sites (ANC \geq 0.017 mEq L-1).
+However, also SE15 Kindla had acidic streamwater with ANC close to zero.
+At SE16 Gammtratten anions of weak organic acids and bicarbonate alkalinity contributed to the positive ANC (0.1 mEq L-1).
+Similar ANC was found at SE14 Aneboda dependent to comparably high DOC with 28 mg L-1 and stream acidity had decreased.
+However, pH was still lower compared to SE16 Gammtratten.
 At SE15 Kindla and SE04 Gårdsjön, the stream waters were more acidic compared with the other two sites probably due to oxidation of organically bound sulphur related to natural sources and the legacy from earlier sulphur deposition.
-In SE04 Gårdsjön deposition of sea salt contributed to the acidic conditions.
+In SE04 Gårdsjön deposition of sea salt contributed to the acidic conditions as this provided ion exchange and release of protons and inorganic aluminium.